 Keeping accurate accounting records shows the business how it is doing.
-A business reviews this information to find out if it is earning a profit, what its sales revenues are, the amount of operating expenses, the cost of goods sold, return on investments, and the company's net worth or total value.
-Then, businesses use this information to determine if they are meeting their goals, to obtain loans, to calculate taxes, and to identify sales trends.
-Based on this information, businesses can make changes to stay in good financial shape.
+A business reviews this information to find out if it is earning a profit, what its sales revenues are, the amount of operating expenses, the cost of goods sold, return on investments, and the company's net worth, or total value.
+Then, the business uses this information to determine if it is meeting its goals, to obtain loans, to calculate taxes, and to identify sales trends.
+Based on this information, the business can make changes to stay in good financial shape.

-By planning for the future
+• By planning for the future

 Businesses are always looking ahead.
 As a result, they need accurate accounting records to plan for the future.
-Most businesses want to grow, expand, increase sales, and earn higher profits.
+Most businesses want to grow, expand. increase sales, and earn higher profits.
 To do this, they use accounting information to estimate income and expenses in the future based on income and expenses for previous years.
 Keeping good records will help a business allocate specific amounts to expand its market, increase its staff, enlarge its product mix, or increase its promotional efforts.